francksefu/portfolio/README.md

 <!-- Features -->
 ### Key Features <a name="key-features">Portfolio</a>
-> In this project, I just introduced myself and I give my contacts
+> In this project, I just introduced myself and I give my contacts.
+After that you can see my works, and my knowledge.

 <!-- LIVE DEMO -->
 ## 🚀 Live Demo <a name="live-demo"></a>